StefanScherer/winspector/README.md

 # Winspector - a Windows Docker Image Inspector

 A little utility to fetch info on a particular Windows Docker image from the public Docker registry.
+See also the blog post https://stefanscherer.github.io/winspector/

 Derived work from https://github.com/giantswarm/inspect-docker-image, thanks Giant Swarm!